Reusable Content for Projects

 Looking for good content to use in your project, but you don't want to break copyright rules?
 Here are a few great places to go that provide content that is licensed for reuse.

 BBC's Sound Effects: "The Sound Effects are BBC copyright, but they may be used for personal, educational or research purposes, as detailed in the license."

-YouTube's Audio Library: The Classic page includes sound effects as well as songs.
-The New page includes only songs, but they're easy to search by genre, mood, duration, etc. All music and sound effects on this site are to be used in videos that will be published on YouTube, not for other purposes.
+YouTube's Audio Library: Go to your YouTube account and choose Dashboard.
+If you scroll to the bottom of the Dashboard box, you'll find a link to the Audio Library tool.
+All music and sound effects on this site are to be used in videos that will be published on YouTube, not for other purposes.

-ZapSplat: This site has both royalty free music and sound effects (and helfpul sound effect packs of sounds effects that work frequently together).
+ZapSplat: This site has both royalty free music and sound effects (and helpful sound effect packs of sounds that work together).
 You are free to use all the sounds on this site, but their license requires attribution (citing).

-Pexels: Similar to Unsplash, this site houses videos that are licenced under Creative Commons Zero, so you're free to use the videos however you need to without asking permission or attributing souces.
+Pexels: Similar to Unsplash, this site houses videos that are licenced under Creative Commons Zero.
+That means you are free to use the videos without asking for permission or attributing the source.

 Splitshire: Free to use videos (and photos).
 This site is a passion project of a photographer and videographer who decided to share his content for anyone to use as they need to.
 Here are the scope and limits to his permission.

 Wondershare, Filmstock's Free Content: While most content on Filmstock is copyrighted, there is a section of free-to-reuse material.
 Some of it is great.

 Vimeo: While the majority of content on Vimeo is not licensed for reuse, quite a bit of it is.
 Search for your topic, then use the filters on the left.
 Click + More under Refine, then refine by license type.